ripta/rt/README.md

-Ripta's collection of tools
+rt: Ripta's collection of tools

-Tools:
+Said tools:

 * [enc](#enc) to encode and decode strings
 * [grpcto](#grpcto) to frame and unframe gRPC messages